 Pitching and Hitting lessons are offered when available.
 Student-athletes are taught and encouraged to adopt arm care programs while learning to create an individual plan that will assist them in developing their skill base.
+Lessons are available June-August.

+Estimated Start date for 2023 is April.
 Open Baseball Sessions will be offered when the weather permits.
 These often include Batting Practice, Infield/Outfield, and conditioning.
 Occasionally, Live Batting Practice will be offered when Bullpens are requested.
 Open Baseball Session 3 sessions are offered free of charge to all members.

 1. Hitting for Average